2opk/streamforge/README.md

 ssh -p 40422 -i ./id_rsa_ppopp25_ae ppopp25_ae@166.111.68.163
 ```

+The logged cluster is named `yes`, where there are 8xA100 scheduled by slurm.
+By `ssh fuse0`, we can log into another cluster named `fuse0`, where there are 3xH100 also scheduled by slurm.

 ### Use tmux for Long-Running Scripts

 We strongly recommend running all scripts inside [tmux](https://github.com/tmux/tmux/wiki/Getting-Started) to prevent interruptions.